Student Handbook: Section 3: Student Activities

 See posting under General College Policies.

-While Daemen College respects the rights of student groups to bring in speakers and performers of their choice, the College, under the discretion of the vice president for student affairs (or his/her designee) reserves the right to postpone or cancel a booked speaker or performer if it poses an interruption to regular academic and college activities and/or a threat to the safety and security of the campus community.
+While Daemen College respects the rights of student groups to bring in speakers and performers of their choice, the College, under the discretion of the Vice President for Strategic Initiatives (or designee) reserves the right to postpone or cancel a booked speaker or performer if it poses an interruption to regular academic and college activities and/or a threat to the safety and security of the campus community.

-The Coordinators for Student Activities have the authority to coordinate the student use of Wick Student Center.
+The Student Activities Office members have have the authority to coordinate the student use of Wick Student Center.
 Student organizations are allowed to reserve various rooms in the building on a first-come, first-served basis with approval from the Student Activities Office.
 Student organizations, as well as individual students, are expected to behave in accordance with the Daemen College Code of Conduct.
 Disciplinary action may be directed toward either student organizations, individual students, or both.

 The Conference Services Director has authority to coordinate usage of Wick Student Center by non-student organizations.
 This includes Daemen administrative and academic offices.
 Off-campus organizations must sign a reservation contract to use Daemen facilities.

 Use of either the Wick Student Center Alumni Lounge fireplace or the backyard firepit requires permission from the Student Activities Office.
 A firepit reservation form needs to be completed and policies reviewed with one of the coordinators in the Student Activities Office.
 Copies of the approved form are given to the requesting group/organization and to the Campus Safety Office in Wick Student Center.